 And don’t worry.
 It is not like you have to spend eternity generating reports.
 If you set the right metrics and processes from the get-go, you can later simply draw from your agile reporting tools belt depending on what the situation calls for.
 The bad news is that making it happen is more complicated than it might appear at a first glance.

 Tools of the trade

 Let us start unraveling the workings of Agile with the Burndown Chart (scrum), which is the main reporting metric at the sprint (iteration) level.

 Its purpose is to easily track and communicate project status.
 This is done with the help of near-real-time progress updates and Story Points that quantify and break down the development work.
 Ideally, the actual Sprint corresponds to what was conceived in a planning stage.
 However, one usually encounters technical issues that put teams behind schedule on their project calendar.

 This is precisely where Agile reporting comes into play: it gives you the ability to push through the roadblocks.
 One can, for instance, add new requirements and aim for a Sprint spike after a slower start.
 The key metric to use here is Sprint Velocity, which represents an average number of Story Points a team can take on per Sprint.

 Note that it usually takes a few sprints to obtain an accurate number and attain consistent Story points across projects.
 In other words, you cannot expect completely accurate outcomes right away.

 Communicating the findings

-Furthermore, Epic, Product, and Release Burndown have similar functions.
+Furthermore, Epic (epic in software development), Product, and Release Burndown have similar functions.
 They help Agile teams become better and provide assistance when assessing progress toward set goals.

 Of course, complications arise.